Science Undergraduate Research Award (SURA)

 The selected SURA students receive approximately $6,650.
 Unlike the USRA program, faculty supervisors need not be NSERC grant holders and the supervisor portion can come from any funding agency.
 The duration of the SURA work period is 16 weeks and must take place in the spring/summer semester.
 Students receiving USRA funding, including those who are wait-listed for USRA and ultimately are chosen for USRA funding, are not eligible for SURA funding.

 Each supervisor must complete a SURA application form, which is also signed by the student, submitted to the Dean of Science Office by the application deadline.
-The application deadline will be April 21, 2017.
 When the completed form is received at the Dean of Science Office, the student is considered as accepted to the SURA program and the funding is initiated.

 The candidates selected for SURA include students who are wait-listed (B) for USRA awards, students with the highest departmental rank in the “not awarded” USRA category and selected international student applicants.